MediaComem/comem-archidep/ex/render-database-deployment.md

 - A username
 - The region where the database is deployed (pick the one closest to your customers).

+A password will be automatically generated for you.

  ![Configure Postgres](../images/render-database-postgres-configure.png)

 When you are done, click **Create Database** and your PostgreSQL database will be provisioned automatically for you.
 Be patient, this process can take a few minutes.